Limington man found guilty of murdering his neighbor with machete

 “This is a man who acted intentionally with each one of his chops,” Ellis said.

-The prosecutor told the jury to consider the things Akers did in the 24 hours after he allegedly killed Flint.
-He said Akers hid the body so the relatives that came and went from the Flint house would not see it, did laundry to clean his bloody clothes and then visited his sons to distribute his property between them.
+The prosecutor told the jury to consider the things Akers did in the 24 hours after Flint’s slaying.
+He said Akers hid the body so the relatives that came and went from Flint’s house would not see it, did laundry to clean his bloody clothes and then visited his sons to distribute his property between them.

 “This is a thought process,” Ellis said.
 “This is judgment.
 This is no break from reality.”